stknohg/TerraformUtil/README.md

 }
 ```

-You can write `.terraform-version` file using the `Set-TFAlias -Pin` command.
+You can write `.terraform-version` file using `Set-TFAlias -Pin` command.

 ```powershell
 # Pin .terraform-version file.